gskielian/Android-Curriculum/Overview.md

 * publishing a monetized app to the app store
 * hackety-hack
 * profit
-* plus looks good on one's college-application
+* plus looks good on one's college-application regardless of which field (everyone wants an app)